carlduncanja/Applets/README.md

-# Entity Manager - Schema-Flexible Database Pattern

-A high-performance, schema-flexible database pattern using SQLite, Next.js, and Tailwind CSS.
-Store any type of data for any application without modifying the schema.
+# Generative Application

+An AI-powered application generator that creates fully functional apps from natural language prompts.
+Built with Claude 4.5 Sonnet, Next.js, SQLite, and Tailwind CSS.

+Generate complete web applications instantly - from calculators and todo lists to browsers and dashboards - all without writing a single line of code.

 ## Features